optimuscoprime/battlecode2014/README.md

 Multi-threaded mode
 -------------------

-Pick team and maps in Overlord.java
+Pick teams and maps in Overlord.java

 Then run runall.sh e.g.